 You can start creating this map by using good old sticky notes while discussing the project with your team.
 This is going to make it easier to make corrections later.
 The final version, however, needs to be saved in an electronic format to be easily shared with everyone involved in the project.

-• includes only a limited number of users with similar uses of the product.
+- includes only a limited number of users who have similar uses of the product.

 User Story Map Template 2

-This one has a different format and is more simplified, so it works better for the initial stage of the planning.
+This one has a different format and is more simplified, so it works better for the initial planning stage.
 You can distribute this template during your first meeting with the team.
 Have everyone write down their ideas and discuss them.

 As you can see, the template works well for discussing the journeys of multiple users.